NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 different small bodies.
 Note that the coordinate grid lines are separated by 10 degrees in latitude or longitude.

-### Imaging tab (e.g. MSI for Eros, AMICA for Itokawa, etc.)
+### Imaging Instrument tab (e.g. MSI for Eros, AMICA for Itokawa, etc.)

-The imaging tab (MSI, AMICA, etc.)  provides options for searching and displaying images acquired by cameras of several of the asteroids.
+The imaging instrument tab (MSI, AMICA, etc.)  provides options for searching and displaying images acquired by cameras of several of the asteroids.
 Usually, one of two databases of images can be searched, which can be specified in the "Pointing" dropdown menu: